Share this page

 – High-level view of IPv6 support across a few popular public cloud providers

 – Top considerations for IPv6 addressing in Cloud designs

 – Technical overview of OpenStack deployment with IPv6

 Bio: Shannon McFarland, CCIE #5245, is a Distinguished Engineer at Cisco and is focused on Containers, OpenStack and Cloud network design.
 He has authored many technical papers, Cisco Validated Design guides, a contributor to Cisco Press books and is a frequent speaker at Cisco Live and other industry conferences.
 He has co-authored a Cisco Press book titled “IPv6 in the Enterprise”.
 Shannon has been at Cisco for 17 years.

 Speaker: Kevin Jones, NASA

-Title: NASA & Federal IPv6 Updates
+Title: NASA & Federal IPv6 Updates (power point)

 Abstract: An overview of the NASA IPv6 effort will be provided that includes status, accomplishments, and challenges.
 Additionally, an overview of the Federal IPv6 effort will be provided that includes successes, approaches, and next steps.